-The primary objective of the Comprehensive Assessment Program (CAP) policy is to ensure that all entering students have the skills and knowledge required for success in college-level transfer and occupational courses.
+The primary objective of the Comprehensive Assessment Program (CAP) policy is to ensure that all entering students have the skills and knowledge required for success in collegelevel transfer and career courses.
 The key to accomplishing this goal is implementation of an assessment structure that accurately places students in courses that are appropriate to their skills and knowledge.